April 7, 2016

 Shortly before she finished her studies, Morgan got a new job with her current employer in the customer service center.
-"I continued my studies with SNHU, working towards my BS in Business Studies with a concentration in Organizational Leadership," said Morgan.
-Simultaneously, her employer promoted her from a customer service associate to a supervisor overseeing the company's new hire training program.
+She continued studying online toward a bachelor's in business studies with a concentration in organization leadership.
+At the same time, her employer promoted her from a customer service associate to a supervisor overseeing the company's new hire training program.

 Now, Morgan is working on her MS in Operations and Project Management.
 She said, "Shortly after receiving my BS, I was promoted to manager.
 My next goal is to become a director.
 My continued education has definitely helped me obtain my career goals.
 It has not only helped me hone the skills I need to obtain the career growth that I desire, but has also made me more confident."

 As a manager, she is able to develop a team and provide them with career advice and mentorship.
 "I can also help my own children in ways I would never have been able to if I had not decided to go back to school.
 Going back to school has been a positive experience for the entire family and has enriched all of our lives.
 The kids are proud of me, my new husband is proud of me and, most importantly, I am proud of myself."